somanyadav/NU-Connect/README.md

 ## Installation
 Download the zip file of this repository.
+You can view the front end part of the project.

-RUN THE APPLICATION
+### RUN THE APPLICATION
 ***After Starting Apache and MySQL in XAMPP, follow the following steps.***

 ##### 1st Step: Extract file